endymion1818/deliciousreverie/src/pages/post/code-is-poetry.md

-+++
+---
+categories:
+- personal
-date = "2015-02-06T15:21:21+01:00"
+date: "2015-02-06T15:21:21+01:00"
-draft = false
-title = "Code really is Poetry" description = "I'm not sure if you remember the early days of the web.
+description: I'm not sure if you remember the early days of the web.
 I can.
-I remember when my friend and I would sit at home, bored of talking about _Babylon 5_ (yes, really) and yet not wanting to part company again." categories = [
+I remember when my friend and I would sit at home, bored of talking about _Babylon 5_ (yes, really) and yet not wanting to part company again.
-  "personal"
-]
-tags = [
-    "professional development",
-    "soft skills",
-    "poetry"
-]
-+++
+draft: false
+tags:
+- professional development
+- soft skills
+- poetry
+title: Code really is Poetry
+---

 **I'm not sure if you remember the early days of the web.
 I can.
 I remember when my friend and I would sit at home, bored of talking about _Babylon 5_ (yes, really) and yet not wanting to part company again.**